 PATHWAYS INTO THE ARTS

 For this reason, we are now actively pursuing arts funding both on an organization level, and for individual projects.
-The barriers to become an emerging Canadian artist are real, but developing your skills and showing your scope of ideas and potential through dynamic work is the pathway to establishing your entrance in this milieu.
+The barriers to become an emerging Canadian artist are real, but developing skills and showcasing ideas and potential through dynamic work is the pathway to establishing an entrance to this milieu.

 The process of developing a full pitch of your idea for a project to produce is the avenue we will provide guidance for if you decide you want to pursue a digital media arts pathway.
 This will include developing and creating a pilot, concept samples, storyboard, supporting materials, and workflow imagined to accomplish a full pitch.
-You will then get the opportunity to pitch your production proposal.
+You will then get the opportunity to pitch your production proposal to our core staff team.
 Your idea will be judged on how you plan to visualize it and willingness to integrate constructive suggestions to reach your goal.
-This is the foundation for applications to funding bodies, and would be the beginning of professional arts pathway.
+This is the foundation for applying to funding bodies, building a portfolio for your professional arts pathway.

-Here are some of our current CML participants’ projects that have an artistic pathway.
+Here are some examples of CML participants’ that are pursuing an artistic pathway.

 TECHNICAL SKILLS CAREER